Convergence of Decentralized Stochastic Subgradient-based Methods for Nonsmooth Nonconvex functions: Introduction

-The decentralized optimization problem \eqref{Prob_DOP} has wide applications in data science and machine learning \cite{chang2020distributed,wang2022decentralized}, leading to increasing demands for efficient optimization methods.
-Motivated by stochastic gradient descent (SGD), the decentralized stochastic gradient descent (DSGD) \cite{nedic2009distributed, lian2017can} is one of the most popular methods for solving \eqref{Prob_DOP}.
-The updating scheme of DSGD can be expressed as
+Motivated by stochastic gradient descent (SGD), the decentralized stochastic gradient descent (DSGD) \cite{nedic2009distributed, jiang2017collaborative, lian2017can} is one of the most fundamental methods for solving \eqref{Prob_DOP}.
+In DSGD, each agent locally averages its model parameters with those of its neighbors and updates along the direction of the negative local stochastic gradient, which can be expressed as